solid-stack/expressively/README.md

 ### Middlewares

 [`routes.json`](https://www.npmjs.com/package/express-json-middleware) will look for available middlewares here.
-You can put your "pages" as directories here with each page directory containing and `index.js` and a `view.jade`.
+You can put your "pages" as directories here with each page directory containing and `index.js` and a `view.pug`.
-You can refere to just the directory name in routes.json, and you can do `res.cache(require.resolve('./view.jade'), date)` to render your page and cache it.
+You can refer to just the directory name in routes.json, and you can do `res.cache(require.resolve('./view.pug'), date)` to render your page and cache it.

 ### Public